-Cogent Steps, LLC, is an NATABOC provider offering a new Emergency Response for the Athlete course, a full Emergency Medical Response Course, and a one-day EMR recertification option to meet student needs.
+Cogent Steps, LLC is an NATABOC Approved Provider and an AASPT Preferred Provider offering a new Emergency Response for the Athlete course, and a one-day EMR recertification option to meet student needs.
+We develop tailored curriculum to meet specific professional and community needs.

-THE EMR FULL COURSE IS BEING PHASED OUT ON DECEMBER 31ST, 2018.
+THE EMR FULL COURSE HAS BEEN PHASED OUT.

-COGENT STEPS WILL CONTINUE TO OFFER THE EMR RECERTIFICATION COURSE.
+COGENT STEPS WILL CONTINUE TO OFFER THE EMR RECERTIFICATION COURSE THROUGHOUT 2019, AFTER WHICH WE WILL NO LONGER OFFER THE EMR.

 The new Emergency Response for the Athlete course is good for 3 years while the EMR is good for 2 years.
 Please note the MOSC cycle is 3 years.
-If your EMR certification lapses for more than 60 days, you will need to take the full 3 day course versus the 1-day recertification.
-There is no grace period offered if the ERA certification lapses.
+In 2019, if your EMR certification lapses for more than 60 days, you will need to take the 2-day ERA course versus the 1-day recertification.
+The Red Cross provides for no additional grace period if the EMR certification lapses.
+After 2019, you will need to take the ERA.

 Core skills include: assessments, CPR, AED, airway and ventilation, medical and trauma emergencies, EMS operations, pharmacological intervention